 George’s on Alys Beach – If you are staying in Seacrest or Rosemary Beach, you can bike or walk to lunch or dinner here.
 My advice: go early if you have children (they have a children’s menu!).
 Get the spicy salt and pepper shrimp or the jerk crusted gulf snapper (below). $$$$.

 Crabby Steve’s – This is a local favorite and sort of a secret.
-It’s in the Seacrest development but if you aren’t staying there you have to access it from the beach!
+It’s in the High Point condo development but if you aren’t staying there you have to access it from the beach!
 If you are staying at or near Rosemary or Alys Beach this is a great option for a lunch break on a beach day.
-(Shh…they don’t’ like to broadcast this to non-locals because it’s really for Seacrest guests!). $$$
+Lots of specials and fun drinks while you overlook the beautiful gulf! $$$

 La Crema Tapas & Fondue – This top-notch Rosemary Beach restaurant doesn’t take reservations but put your name down and walk around.
 Great tapas (read: not a ton of food), but also a great place if you want to do a fun dessert after dinner. $$$$

 Edward’s – Nightly music and outdoor dining in Rosemary Beach.
-Reservations accepted. $$$$
+Usually have a saxophone player or musician.
+Great ambiance but pricey.
+Reservations accepted.$$$$

-Shades Bar & Grill – From the outside it looks like it could be an underwhelming chain restaurant, but this spot located at the intersection of 30A and Highway 98 (east side) actually has great fried seafood. $$
+Shades Bar & Grill – From the outside it looks like it could be an underwhelming chain restaurant, but this spot located at the intersection of 30A and Highway 98 (east side) actually has pretty decent fried seafood. $$

 Havana Beach Bar – Upscale open-air dining in The Pearl hotel.
 Fun place to have drinks and heavy hor d’ouevres, too.
 Reservations accepted. $$$$

 Donut Hole – A local favorite for 30 years, they now have a location on either end of 30A.
 You can pick up donuts, but I recommend sitting down to eat breakfast.
 So good!!
 (Tip: get there before 8 am to avoid the line!).
-And during lunch and dinner they serve great diner food. $$
+And during lunch and dinner they serve great diner food.
+If you are celebrating someone’s birthday, they have delicious cakes.
+But you can’t order ahead.
+Buy same day but get there early.

 Charlie’s Donut Truck – In Alys Beach every morning until they sell out!
-There is also another food truck with breakfast sandwiches.
+Sometimes there is also another food truck with breakfast sandwiches.
 (There is also a good donut shack in the Seacrest shopping area.)
+Splash area nearby.

 Western Side of 30A (Closer to Seaside, Seagrove and Watercolor)